Bracha: Categories of blessings

-Blessings over food are intended to sanctify the physical act of taking nourishment, those recited before performing a commandment serve to prevent the performance of the activity in an unthinking, rote way, and the blessings of praise serve to remind people of the presence of God in all situations.
+Blessings over food are intended to sanctify the physical act of taking nourishment; those recited before performing a commandment serve to prevent performing the activity in an unthinking, rote way; and the blessings of praise serve to remind people of the presence of God in all situations.

 Before enjoyment

-Based on a sugya of the Talmud (Berkahot 35a), Judaism teaches that food ultimately belongs to the one great Provider, God, and that to partake of it legitimately one must express gratitude to God by reciting the appropriate blessing beforehand.

-There are six types of blessings said before eating different foods: Ha-Motzi/Hamoytsi Mezonot/Mezoynes Ha-gefen/Hagofen Ha-`etz/ho-eytz Ha-'adama/Ho-adomo and She-ha-kol.
+A sugya of the Talmud in Berkahot 35a states that food ultimately belongs to God, and that to partake of it legitimately one must express gratitudeby reciting the appropriate blessing beforehand.
+There are six blessings said before eating different foods: Birkat Hamotzi (bread); Borei Minei Mezonot (five species of grain); Borei Pri HaGafen (wine and grapes); Borei Pri Ha'etz (fruits and vegetables); Borei Pri Ha'adamah (vegetables), and Shehakol (unspecified foods), according to Tractate Berakhot 6:1.